Tureckiy-zart/TUI/docs/reports/audit/RADIO_BASELINE_REPORT.md

 - **Decision:** Current approach is acceptable.
 Radio needs sibling awareness for keyboard navigation, and querying DOM is standard pattern for roving tabindex.
 Alternative would add complexity to RadioGroup without clear benefit.
 - **Verdict:** ✅ Acceptable responsibility

+⚠️ **Keyboard navigation complexity in Radio:**
+- **Current approach:** All keyboard navigation logic (Space, Arrow keys, wrapping) is in Radio component
+- **Alternative:** Split navigation logic between Radio and RadioGroup
+- **Decision:** Current approach is correct.
+Radio is responsible for its own keyboard behavior, and group navigation is a Radio concern (not RadioGroup).
+RadioGroup only provides context (value, orientation).
+- **Verdict:** ✅ Acceptable responsibility

 **Scope Assessment:**

 ✅ **Narrow and focused:** Component has clear, well-defined responsibilities
 ✅ **No scope creep:** No logic that doesn't belong
-✅ **Appropriate for primitive:** Responsibilities match Foundation primitive expectations
+✅ **Appropriate for primitive:** Responsibilities match Foundation primitive expectations ✅ **Group behavior is justified:** Radio group pattern requires Radio to handle group navigation

 ### Change